Two simple full-text indexes based on the suffix array: Fixed Block based Compact Suffix Array

-We resign from {\em maximal} segments in our proposal.
 The construction algorithm for our structure, called {\em fixed block based compact suffix array} (FBCSA), is presented in Fig.~\ref{fig:FBSA_build}.
 As a result, we obtain two arrays, $arr_1$ and $arr_2$, which are empty at the beginning, and their elements are always appended at the end during the construction.
 The elements appended to $arr_1$ are single bits or pairs of bits while $arr_2$ stores suffix array indexes (32-bit integers).

-The construction makes use of the suffix array $SA$ of text $T$, the inverse suffix array $SA^{-1}$ and $T^{BWT}$ (which can be obtained from $T$ and $SA$, that is, $T^{BWT}[i] = T[(SA[i] - 1) \mod n]$).
+The construction makes use of the suffix array $SA$ of text $T$, the inverse suffix array $SA^{-1}$ and $T^{BWT}$ (which can be obtained from $T$ and $SA$, that is, $T^{BWT}[i] = T[(SA[i] - 1) \mmod n]$).

 Additionally, there are two construction-time parameters: block size $bs$ and sampling step $ss$.
-The block size tells how many successive $SA$ indexes are encoded together and is assumed to be a multiple of 32, for int32-alignment of the structure layout.
+The block size tells how many successive $SA$ indexes are encoded together and is assumed to be a multiple of 32, for int32 alignment of the structure layout.
 The parameter $ss$ means that every $ss$-th $SA$ index will be represented verbatim.
 This sampling parameter is a time-space tradeoff; using larger $ss$ reduces the overall space but decoding a particular SA index typically involves more recursive invocations.

 Let us describe the encoding procedure for one block, $SA[j \ldots j+bs-1]$, where $j$ is a multiple of $bs$.